This nude portrait was generated by algorithms

 In a sense, you could compare the process to drawing a live model: The piece begins as a stick figure generated by a dataset of 150,000 human poses.
 Klingemann gives that pose to the real star of the show–a Generative Adversarial Network, or GAN.
 GANs are fascinating and increasingly common fixtures in AI; they typically consist of two neural networks trained on thousands of images of a particular thing (in this case, the human body).
 One neural network “generate” images of that thing and the other judges whether it’s convincing based on the data it was trained on.

 In this case, the data it’s trained on is pornography.
-Why porn? “[It’s] one reliable and abundant source of data that shows people with their entire body,” Klingemann explains over email.
-“Another source would have been sports imagery, but I must admit that am not really into sports.”
+Why? “[It’s] one reliable and abundant source of data that shows people with their entire body,” Klingemann explains over email. (“Another source would have been sports imagery, but I must admit that am not really into sports,” he adds.)

 The GAN generates a body for the stick figure, and then a different GAN steps in to refine the low-res image with new textures and details, a process Klingemann calls “transhancement,” comparing it to the 1990s-era TV trope of “enhancing” a photograph of a crime scene.
 He’ll look through tens of thousands of images before choosing a select few to refine.
 “I picked about 20 where the combination of pose, composition, colors, and textures felt ‘right’ to me,” he explains.
 “This curation process is not easy since in particular in the beginning a lot of images look very novel and interesting and you might be tempted to keep them all, but over time I learn to see the fine nuances and becomes more critical in my choices.”